georgealexakis/factory_robot/README.md

 ``` $ sudo apt-get install ros-kinetic-visp ``` (include all visp packages)

-Install RGBD sensor Kinect V1 drivers and packages with the commands below:
+Install RGB-D camera sensor (Kinect V1) drivers and package with the commands below:

 ``` $ sudo apt-get install libfreenect-dev ``` (Kinect V1 sensor drivers)

 ``` $ sudo apt-get install ros-kinetic-freenect-launch ```

-Install rosbridge packages that enables the communication between the robot and remote controller such as ROS Joystick with the commands below:
+Install rosbridge packages that enables the communication between the robot and remote controller, such as ROS Joystick with the commands below:

 ``` $ sudo apt-get install ros-kinetic-rosbridge-server ```